 I also need to invest in hall lights.
 All I have currently is a single light bulb hanging off a single wire.
 That plus the dark door adds up to two beautiful colors hidden in the dark.
 Aggravating.

 Oh - and I'm also going to stripe the beige with a lighter off-white color.
 But my theory here (because I've had tape-pull problems in the past) is to let the paint fully cure for 30 days before I put tape on it.
 And then I'll tape it - paint it - second coat it - and peel it all in the same day.
 None of this waiting around for the glue to penetrate the wall and adhere to 5 layers of paint/joint compound/drywall/etc. I'm not taking that chance.

-Extra atheists! - Today on the Natalie Dee Machine: Extra atheists!
+Real life real cold! - Today on the Natalie Dee Machine: Real life real cold!